Best Portable Solar Charger of 2020

 Though it is doesn't have the highest listed wattage of any panel in this review, the SunJack 25W wowed us with its impressive performance.
 It rapidly charged our cell phones, external battery packs, and other random electronic gadgets with ease.
 It boasts some of the fastest charging speeds we've seen in testing.
 Plus, its impressive build and durable construction are confidence-inspiring and make it seem like this panel will last for years to come.
 It also performed well when partially shaded, or in partially cloudy conditions, which many of its competitors failed to do.

-The major downsides are its price tag and its size.
-If it were a bit smaller, lighter on the scale, or a bit more affordable, the SunJack would be a contender for our Editors' Choice Award.
+The significant downsides are its price tag and its size.
+If it were a bit smaller, lighter, or more affordable, the SunJack would have ranked higher on our list.

 Read review SunJack 25W